4 higher education experts on how COVID-19 is upending the college experience

 We can’t let the market solve the educational crisis.
 If we do, education will become job training, period.”

-Chip Paucek is the cofounder and CEO of 2U, an edtech company that partners with colleges and universities to develop and operate online degree programs.
+Chip Paucek is the cofounder and CEO of 2U, an edtech company that partners with colleges and universities to develop and operate online degree programs, boot camps, and short courses.
 (He is also a graduate of MBA@UNC, the online MBA program that 2U manages in partnership with the University of North Carolina Kenan-Flagler Business School.)

 We found, even well before COVID, that the negative connotations around online education were rapidly dwindling.
 Students are now proud to talk about it, and it’s pretty clear [from our surveys] that employers see it as a positive when people continue to add online [credentials] to their résumé.
 I’m sure COVID will only accelerate that.
 The demand for what we offer in our full-service capacity, where you’re taking [a] full degree online, is up meaningfully.
-The programs that we’ve been running for the longest time have had the biggest boost [such as a data science program for Berkeley’s School of Information, a nursing program for Georgetown University’s School of Nursing and Health Studies, and a Master of Medical Science from Yale].
+The programs that we’ve been running for the longest time have had the biggest boost [such as a data science program for Berkeley’s School of Information, a nursing program for Georgetown University’s School of Nursing and Health Studies, and a Physician Assistant degree from the Yale School of Medicine].

 The reality is, most of the people getting an undergraduate education are in their 30s with kids.
 The huge market is actually adult learners, who have typically been served by the for-profit [universities].
+As more non-profit universities shift online, it will expand access to quality education for these learners.

 Ben Nelson is the founder and CEO of Minerva Project, an online learning company founded in 2012 with the goal of providing Ivy League-caliber higher education at a lower price point and with a global perspective.
 Minerva operates accredited undergraduate and graduate degree programs and licenses its technology to other institutions.